google/turbinia/docs/user/gke-sre.md

 convention of `<DISK_NAME-i>`, `i` being a range of `1` and `MAX_DISKS`.
 Once test data has been created, you can run the script on any machine or pod that has the Turbinia client installed and configured to the correct Turbinia GKE instance.
-Please run the following command to execute the load test.
+Please run the following command to execute the load test, passing in a path to store the load test results.

 ```
-./k8s/tools/load-test.sh /PATH/TO/LOADTESTS
+./k8s/tools/load-test.sh /OUTPUT/LOADTEST/RESULTS
 ```

 To check for any failed Tasks once the load test is complete.